cdrx/rancher-gitlab-deploy/README.md

 #### [1.3] - 2017-03-16
 Added the --new-sidekick-image flag to change sidekick images while upgrading, thank you @kariae for the PR

+#### [1.4] - 2017-07-18
+Fixed some bug to do with error and sidekick handling and made `--no-start-before-stopping` the default behaviour

 ## License